Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Theoretical framework: detailed treatment

 \subsection{GMI-Wasserstein bound}

-We now bound the GMI degradation when the decoder sees modal representations $\PM$ instead of the text representations $\PT$ it was trained on.
-The intuition is simple: if modal representations are close to text representations, the decoder should perform nearly as well on them.
-Two properties of the decoder determine how ``close'' is close enough: how sensitive it is to small shifts in its input, and how large the space of possible representations is.
+Next we bound the degradation of GMI when the decoder operates on the modal representations $\PM$ rather than the text representations $\PT$ it was trained on.
+The basic idea is as follows: if modal representations are sufficiently close to text representations, then the decoder should achieve near the same performance on them.
+How ``sufficiently close'' is determined by two properties of the decoder: how sensitive the decoder is to small perturbations of its inputs, and how large the space of representations is.
+Theorem~\ref{thm:gmi_wasserstein} relies on three assumptions: the shared marginal (Assumption~\ref{ass:shared}), the Lipschitz condition on the decoder (Assumption~\ref{ass:lipschitz}), and bounded support (Assumption~\ref{ass:bounded}).

+\begin{assumption}[Shared marginal] The text and modal laws have the same prompts and target tokens: $\PM(C,Y) = \PT(C,Y)$. \end{assumption}

-\begin{assumption}[Local Lipschitz log-score] There exists $\Llog > 0$ such that for all $(c,y)$ and all $z, z'$ in the typical-state region $\mathcal{Z}$: $|\ell_\psi(c,z,y) - \ell_\psi(c,z',y)| \leq \Llog \|z - z'\|$. \end{assumption}
+\begin{assumption}[Local Lipschitz log-score] There exists $\Llog > 0$ such that for all $(c,y)$ and all $z, z'$ in the typical-state region $\mathcal{Z}$: $|\ell(c,z,y) - \ell(c,z',y)| \leq \Llog \|z - z'\|$. \end{assumption}

-That is, if you nudge a representation by a small amount, the decoder's log-probability changes by at most $\Llog$ times that amount.
-The constant $\Llog$ captures how sensitive the decoder is to shifts in its input.
-Neural networks with smooth activations satisfy this locally; we estimate $\Llog$ empirically via gradient norms (\S\ref{sec:bound_validation}).
+That is, perturbing the representation by any amount changes the log-probability assigned by the decoder by at most $\Llog$ times that amount. $\Llog$ encodes the sensitivity of the decoder to changes to the input.
+Neural networks with smooth activations meet this condition locally; we measure $\Llog$ empirically using gradient norms (\S\ref{sec:bound_validation}).

 \begin{assumption}[Bounded typical-state region] The typical-state region $\mathcal{Z}$ has diameter $D = \sup_{z,z' \in \mathcal{Z}} \|z - z'\|$, which is finite and $O(\sqrt{d})$ after LayerNorm. \end{assumption}